MareoRaft/dotfiles/README.md

 This branch makes my home folder itself the git repository.
 So `.git` is located in my home folder.
 I am using a gitignore WHITELIST, so only files explicitly checked into the repo are synced.

 To install: Clone repo, then run `./install.py` inside of it.
-Then go to your home folder and use `git reset` or `git checkout -- <filename>` as necessary until your home folder dotfiles are synced with the repo.
+Then go to your home folder and use git as wanted.
+(You may decide to `git checkout -- .` to set all dotfiles to the repo's current state.
+THIS WILL OVERWRITE YOUR DOTFILES.)

 To uninstall: Remove the `.git` folder from your home folder.